24 Sep 2022: Lin4Neuro based on Ubuntu 22.04 is released (for Virtual machine images only).

 - 3D graphics card (with a GPU and its own graphics memory) with accelerated OpenGL drivers

-You can get the iso image / virtual machine of Lin4Neuro from here.
+You can get the Lin4Neuro from the top of this page.

 Lin4Neuro is 64bit OS, so you need hardware compatible with 64bit OS (You won’t have problems with recent hardware).
-The size of the iso file is around 3.0GB, so downloading may take some time.
+The size is quite huge (~16-18GB), so downloading may take some time.
 Please be patient.

 - Setting up Lin4Neuro